Monuments and Tourist attractions

 Powder Tower

-The Powder Tower is a dark Gothic tower located in the Old Town.
-It is one of the most iconic buildings in Prague.
+Prague's Gunpowder Tower is a blackened Gothic tower located at the entrance to the Old Town and is one of the symbols of the city.

 Old Town Square